Dickerson homers twice, leads Phils to 6-5 win over Braves

-PHILADELPHIA (AP) — Corey Dickerson homered twice to help Philadelphia’s wild-card push and the Phillies hit five home runs overall in a 6-5 win over the Atlanta Braves on Tuesday night.
+Corey Dickerson homered twice to help Philadelphia’s wild-card chase and the Phillies hit five home runs overall in a 6-5 win over the Atlanta Braves on Tuesday night.

 The Phillies entered three games behind the Cubs for the second wild-card spot in the NL.

-J.T.
-Realmuto, Bryce Harper and Dickerson all homered in the first inning, Scott Kingery hit an inside-the-park homer and Dickerson tacked an insurance run with a solo shot late to help the Phillies win for the third time in four games.
+Realmuto, Bryce Harper and Dickerson all homered in the first inning, Kingery excited fans with his race around the bases and Dickerson tacked an insurance run with a solo shot late to help the Phillies win for the third time in four games.

 The Phillies played in front of an announced crowd of just over 24,000, and the seats were largely empty against the NL East leaders in the late innings.
 But there were plenty of boos when Atlanta’s Johan Camargo hit a solo shot off Jared Hughes in the eighth to make it 6-5.